eclipse-birt/birt/engine/uk.co.spudsoft.birt.emitters.excel/src/uk/co/spudsoft/birt/emitters/excel/README.md

 **ExcelEmitter.Formula**

-	Content   	the content of this property will be added as excel-formula, for calculation teh string must be start with "="-sign
+	Content   	the content of this property will be added as excel-formula, for calculation the string must be start with "="-sign
 	Location    	text-element of cell
 	Data type  	string
 	Values    	fixed text or formula for excel cell